EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ### April 5, 2018

-Meanwhile Andy Kiebel and Eva Murry were busy with a new project, they planned to write a book for  #Ma[keovermonday.  ](https://www.makeovermonday.co.uk/book/)They approached me among many other participants about contributed visualizations that might be included in the book.
-I was glad to have been asked and sent a couple of higher resolution visualizations and my permission to incushe womTheir project also got me thinking, was it time to put together some kind of gallary forof own visualizations?
+Meanwhile Andy Kriebel and Eva Murry were busy with a new project, they planned to write a book for  [#Makeovermonday](https://www.makeovermonday.co.uk/book/).
+They approached me among many other participants about contributed visualizations that might be included in the book.
+I was glad to have been asked and sent a couple of higher resolution visualizations and my permission to use them.

+Their project also got me thinking, was it time to put together some kind of gallery of my own visualizations?
 They were scattered on Twitter and on my laptop, but might be more compelling in some kind of collection.
 On the internet would be fine.
 Modest goals.